Sky Trek Tower: History

-Marriott Corporation would later open a ride of the same model called the "Sky Tower" for the 1979 season at the park's then-sister park of the same name, later renamed to California's Great America.
-The height of that attraction was shortened to 200 ft due to the proximity of San Jose International Airport.
+Marriott Corporation would later open a ride of the same model called the "Sky Tower" for the 1979 season at the Marriott's Great America theme park in Santa Clara, California (now California's Great America).
+The height of that attraction was shortened to 200 ft due to the proximity of the San Jose International Airport.

-The attraction was repainted in 2009 by Baynum Painting from the original white color to blue with the words "Six Flags" on the side of the color.
-Since the 2020 season, the ride has stood in a standing but not operating status.
+The attraction was repainted in 2009 by Baynum Painting from its original white color to blue with the words "Six Flags" on the side of the tower.
+From 2019, the ride was closed, remaining in that status in the following years due to the COVID-19 pandemic.
+The ride reopened to guests on May 27, 2023.

 Ride experience

 The cabin rises up 285 ft to the ride's architectural peak and back down.
 During the ride, facts about the history of Six Flags Great America are given and on clear days, gives views of the Chicago skyline.

 Incidents

 On June 22, 2015, the cabin stopped abruptly, trapping riders for over two hours before they were released through an emergency staircase.
 The park clarified that the ride did not drop at high speeds.
-A year later, on September 22, 2016, while an employee was erecting an inflatable gorilla for the park's Halloween event Six Flags Fright Fest, the employee suffered a back ache, requiring the Gurnee Fire Department to rescue them.
+A year later, on September 22, 2016, an employee was immobilized by a back ache while erecting an inflatable gorilla for the park's Halloween event Six Flags Fright Fest.
+He was rescued by the Gurnee Fire Department.